mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 ## Who shouldn't take this course?

-If you're a marketer, influencer, VP, or "thought leader," who has lots of theories to share about what other people are doing without doing anything yourself, your writing probably won't succeed on Hacker News.
+If you're a marketer, influencer, VP, or "thought leader" with lots of brilliant theories to share about what other people are doing without doing anything yourself, your writing probably won't succeed on Hacker News.

-If you've become a LinkedIn sensation by writing [amazing broetry](https://www.buzzfeednews.com/article/ryanmac/why-are-these-posts-taking-over-your-linkedin-feed-because), I admit up front that I can't help you translate that skill to Hacker News.
+If you've become a LinkedIn sensation by writing [amazing broetry](https://www.buzzfeednews.com/article/ryanmac/why-are-these-posts-taking-over-your-linkedin-feed-because), I can't help you translate that skill to Hacker News.

 ## Requirements